rajsinghtech/portfolio/content/post/cluster-architecture/index.md

 weight: 1
 ---

 Kubernetes is an amazing tool for standing up production-ready infrastructure both on-premises and in the cloud.
-Throughout my journey as a Cluster Operator, I have learned many useful practices for managing the world of Kubernetes.
+Throughout my journey as a Homelab Cluster Operator, I have learned many useful practices for managing the world of Kubernetes.

 I have always strived to build infrastructure that is secure, resilient, reliable, extensible, and observable.
 I believe I am at a place where I can lay out a generic framework for managing clusters.
 This is something I run at home and have had great success with.